zapabob/ROCm/docs/install/pytorch-install.md

 ## Using a wheels package

-PyTorch supports the ROCm platform by providing tested wheels packages.
+PyTorch supports ROCm software by providing tested wheels packages.
 To access this feature, go to [https://pytorch.org/get-started/locally/](https://pytorch.org/get-started/locally/).
 For the correct wheels command, you must select 'Linux', 'Python', 'pip', and 'ROCm' in the matrix.